 There are moments when words feel almost intrusive ... when speaking at all, risks diminishing what has been lost.
-The killing of ten people at a school in the small community of Tumbler Ridge is one of those moments.
+The killing of eight people at a school in the small community of Tumbler Ridge is one of those moments.
 In a place where lives are closely woven, the grief is not abstract; it moves through families, classrooms, and daily routines that will never quite return to what they were.
 I have no answers to offer.
-I do not believe this kind of loss yields to explanation, a
+I do not believe this kind of loss yields to explanation,

 Every once in a while doubt arises, usually with a raised eyebrow and a tired sigh: What if we made it all up?
 What if Jesus is a beautifully crafted myth ... an ancient con job, polished by centuries of repetition?
 It’s a fair question.
 Healthy even.
 Faith that can’t survive honest daylight isn’t faith; it’s superstition with better manners.
 But here’s the thing.
 When you actually look at the story we’re supposedly accusing of being fabricated, it behaves very badly for a li